CosmWasm/book/src/basics/query-testing.md

 }
 ```

-If you ever wrote a unit test in Rust, nothing should surprise you here.
-Just a
+If you have ever written a unit test in Rust before, nothing should surprise you here.
+This is just a
-simple test-only module contains local function unit tests.
-The problem is - this
+simple test-only module containing local unit test functions.
+The problem is, this
-test doesn't build yet.
+test doesn't compile yet.
 We need to tweak our message types a bit.
 Update the `src/msg.rs`:

 ```rust,noplayground
 # use serde::{Deserialize, Serialize};